rodrimati1992/abi_stable_crates/readme.md

 This library ensures that the loaded libraries are safe to use through these mechanisms:

+- The abi_stable ABI of the library is checked,
+    Each `0.y.0` version and `x.0.0` version of abi_stable defines its own ABI which is incompatible with previous versions.

 - Types are recursively checked when the dynamic library is loaded, before any function can be called.

-- The name of the function which exports the root module of the library is mangled to prevent mixing of incompatible abi_stable versions.
-    Each `0.y.0` version and `x.0.0` version of abi_stable defines its own ABI which is incompatible with previous versions.

 Note that this library assumes that dynamic libraries come from a benign source, these checks are done purely to detect programming errors.